-Flying in Ho Chi Minh City – Saigon
+Flying to Ho Chi Minh City – Saigon

-The biggest city of Vietnam was our first goal of the trip.
-Ho Chi Minh City, is still also known as Saigon, is a huge metropolitan area in south Vietnam.
-The city just about 30 km northeast from the Mekon Delta is surrounded be the Saigon River (west) and the Dong Nai River (east).
+The biggest city in Vietnam was our first goal of the trip.
+Ho Chi Minh City, is still also known as Saigon, is a huge metropolitan area in South Vietnam.
+The city just about 30 km northeast of the Mekon Delta is surrounded by the Saigon River (west) and the Dong Nai River (east).
 During its past, the city’s name changed several times during its rich history.
 After the Vietnam War, the city was renamed after its first leader of North Vietnam Hồ Chí Minh.
 For our stay in Ho Chi Minh City, we decided to stay in the centrally located Alagon Saigon Hotel & Spa for a short distance to the city center and surround.

 Our first days in Vietnam have been characterized by long walks around the old town city center visiting the Reunification Palace (District 1), the Ho Chi Minh City Hall with Ho Chi Minh statue, and the Saigon River area.
-The best view over Ho Chi Minh City is from the panorama deck of the Bitexco Financial Tower, that is currently the third tallest building in Vietnam.
-Keep an eye on the busy roads full of motorbikes, bicycles, and the Vietnamese people going to flower markets and don’t forget to take an umbrella, especially during the southern monsoon season rains from May through to November.
+The best view over Ho Chi Minh City is from the panorama deck of the Bitexco Financial Tower, which is currently the third-tallest building in Vietnam.
+Keep an eye on the busy roads full of motorbikes, bicycles, and the Vietnamese people going to flower markets, and don’t forget to take an umbrella, especially during the southern monsoon season rains from May through to November.

 Canoeing & Swimming in Halong Bay

-Additional to great Asian local food creations, we enjoyed great views around the green islands, relaxing time on deck with drinks, and small excursions to limestone cave with stalactites and stalagmites we went canoeing around the islets and swimming on hidden beaches for sunset.
+Additional to great Asian local food creations, we enjoyed great views around the green islands, relaxing time on deck with drinks, and small excursions to limestone caves with stalactites and stalagmites we went canoeing around the islets and swimming on hidden beaches for sunset.
 Spending the nights on deck under the open sky was a magical experience.
 We have never seen so many stars in the sky.
-The Halong Bay was until now one of our most beautiful nature experience ever, although we had to leave one night earlier as planned (because of a Typhoon).
+The Halong Bay was until now one of our most beautiful nature experiences ever, although we had to leave one night earlier than planned (because of a Typhoon).

 Exploring Hanoi in North Vietnam